xrettle/WFGY/TensionUniverse/BlackHole/Q121_ai_alignment_problem.md

      Tension_align(m_F) >= delta_align
      ```

-     with `delta_align > 0` that cannot be reduced below by improved modeling alone, as long as the scenarios remain fundamentally misaligned.
+     with `delta_align > 0` that cannot be reduced below by improved modeling alone, as long as the scenarios remain fundamentally misaligned and the encoding stays within `EncAlign`.

 ### 5.3 Interpretive note

 These counterfactual worlds do not define internal learning algorithms or provide generative rules for how AI systems are built.
-They merely state that:

-* if a world behaves like World T or World F in terms of the effective observables,
-* then alignment tension patterns differ in systematic ways captured by `Tension_align(m)`.

-This allows experiments to distinguish encodings and scenarios without claiming to solve the canonical alignment problem.
+They do not assert that the actual world matches either template.

+Their role is limited to the following.

+* They illustrate how patterns in effective observables and tension values would differ between alignment compatible and misaligned regimes.
+* They support the design and interpretation of experiments in Section 6 that aim to test encodings, not to prove or disprove canonical statements.
+* They remain within the effective layer and do not rely on any specific deep TU mechanism.

 ---